ZhecanJamesWang/Maze-Runner/README.md

 1. Maze
 2. Search
 3. Visualization Classes
-⋅⋅1.Frame Class
+ * Frame Class
  * Panel Class
  * updateGraph Class
-4. Driver/User
+ * Driver/User

 ### Actions:
-Maze - everything maze related readTextMap(): read a text file that contains 0s and 1s forming a maze
+1. Maze - everything maze related
+ a. readTextMap(): read a text file that contains 0s and 1s forming a maze
-Input: String fileName
+  * Input: String fileName
-Output: Int [][] (2D array)
+  * Output: Int [][] (2D array)
-createNewMaze(): create a new “random” maze using search to verify it is solvable
+ b. createNewMaze(): create a new “random” maze using search to verify it is solvable
-Output: Int [][] (2D array)
+  * Output: Int [][] (2D array)
-generateGraph(): create a graph from the 2D maze array
+ c. generateGraph(): create a graph from the 2D maze array
-Output: graph graphMap
+  * Output: graph graphMap
-getMap(): getter for the map object, returns in array format
+ d. getMap(): getter for the map object, returns in array format
-Output: Int [][] (2D array)
+  * Output: Int [][] (2D array)
-getGraph(): getter for graph, returns in graph format
+ e. getGraph(): getter for graph, returns in graph format
-Output: graph graphMap
+  * Output: graph graphMap

-Search - generate and make solved paths dfs(): perform the depth first search on the graph
+2. Search - generate and make solved paths
+ a. dfs(): perform the depth first search on the graph
-Input: Point currentLocation
+  * Input: Point currentLocation
-Output: LinkedQueue pathToEndPoint
+  * Output: LinkedQueue pathToEndPoint
-bfs(): perform the breadth first search on the graph
+ b. bfs(): perform the breadth first search on the graph
-Input: Point currentLocation
+  * Input: Point currentLocation
-Output: LinkedQueue pathToEndPoint
+  * Output: LinkedQueue pathToEndPoint
-optimal(): perform all the algorithms in the class, compare their steps and choose the fastest one
+ c. optimal(): perform all the algorithms in the class, compare their steps and choose the fastest one
-Input: N/A
+  * Input: N/A
-Output: String Algname, LinkedQueue pathToEndPoint
+  * Output: String Algname, LinkedQueue pathToEndPoint

-Visualizations - colored paths on the GUI to show progress (note: multiple classes) Frame Class
+3. Visualizations - colored paths on the GUI to show progress (note: multiple classes)
+ a.
+Frame Class
+ b.
 Panel Class
-updateGraph Class
+ c. updateGraph Class
-getSteps()
+ d. getSteps()
-Input: Queue steps
+  * Input: Queue steps

-Driver/User - take keyboard input or console commands to control movement (also deals with automatic computer input (for use in searches)) getInput(): receive commands from user keyboard
+4. Driver/User - take keyboard input or console commands to control movement (also deals with automatic computer input (for use in searches))
+ a. getInput(): receive commands from user keyboard
-Input: keyboard presses (individually)
+  * Input: keyboard presses (individually)
-Output: LinkedQueue of saved commands sendCommands(): used so other functions can send movement instructions
+  * Output: LinkedQueue of saved commands
+ b. sendCommands(): used so other functions can send movement instructions
-Input: command
+  * Input: command
-Output: LinkedQueue of saved commands
+  * Output: LinkedQueue of saved commands